List of characters in The Loud House franchise: Rita Loud

-Rita Loud (voiced by Jill Talley, portrayed by Muretta Moss in A Loud House Christmas, Jolie Jenkins in The Really Loud House) is the mother of the Loud children.
+Rita Loud (voiced by Jill Talley, portrayed by Muretta Moss in A Loud House Christmas, Jolie Jenkins in The Really Loud House and A Really Haunted Loud House) is the mother of the Loud children.
 Her complete face is unseen until the second-season episode "11 Louds a Leapin'".
 Rita deeply cares about her children, but she is not afraid to punish them if their fighting grows too extreme.
 Rita wears a dark pink buttoned shirt, purple pants, white earrings, and black flats.
 It is revealed in the episodes "Cover Girls" and "L is for Love" that she met Lynn Sr. when she was working as a crossing guard.
 Rita's family includes her father Albert, from whom she learned how to drive a plane and a tank.
 She also has one aunt named Ruth.
 Rita works as a dental assistant under the dentist Dr. Feinstein, though she is working to become an author.
-In "Write and Wrong", Rita gets a job at the Royal Woods Gazette.
+In "Write and Wrong", Rita is hired at the Royal Woods Gazette as an advice columnist.
+The Really Loud House episode "What's a Mother to Redo" reveals that Rita is allergic to strawberries.
+The live-action series episode "Get Out of Dodgeball" also reveals that her last name before her marriage was Reynolds.

 Other Loud family members

-Leonard "Gramps" Loud
+Leonard Loud

-Leonard Loud (voiced by Rick Zieff) is the Lynn Sr.'s father, Rita Loud's father-in-law, and the kids' paternal grandfather who was talked a lot by Lynn Sr. Like his son, Leonard can get emotional at times.
-While originally designed to look like a hippie in a flashback seen in "Vantastic Voyage", he was later redesigned in his official debut in "Camped" where he resembled Lynn Sr. with a longer beard.
-Leonard was originally a traveling fisherman as seen in "Camped" until he got word from his son when Camp Mastodon was closing.
-When the treasure was found and he used his boat to save his family, Leonard offered to use the treasure to keep Camp Mastodon opened as its new proprietor so that he can be closer to his family.
+Leonard Loud (voiced by Rick Zieff) is Lynn Sr. and Lance's father, Rita and Sharon Loud's father-in-law, and the children's paternal grandfather who was mentioned by Lynn Sr. in "Vantastic Voyage".
+He is often called "Gramps" by his grandchildren.
+Like his son, Leonardo tends to cry a lot.
+While originally designed to look like a hippie in a flashback seen in "Vantastic Voyage", he was later redesigned in his official debut in "Camped!" where he resembled Lynn Sr. with a longer beard.
+Leonard was originally a traveling fisherman as seen in "Camped!" until he got word from his son when Camp Mastodon was closing.
+When the treasure was found and he used his boat to save his family, Leonard offered to use the treasure to keep Camp Mastodon open as its new proprietor so that he can be closer to his family.
 In "Present Danger", it is revealed that Leonard is a fan of David Steele.
 In "Bummer Camp", Leonard learns how to be a camper from his grandchildren.
+The episode "Be Careful What You Fish For" revealed that Gramps lost the big toe on his right foot 30 years ago during an attack by the great white sturgeon Moby Rick who also wrecked the ship that he was on.
+Lynn commented that the loss of his big toe is why he wears socks and sandals.